 The PD: The licensee failed to test and verify that security systems and equipment remained capable of performing their intended security function as required by 10 CFR 73.55(n)(i).

-Minor if: The IDS zone was retested with the most likely penetration method and it detected in accordance with requirements.
+Minor if: The IDS zone was retested with the most likely penetration method, and it detected in accordance with requirements.

 MTM if: The PD adversely affected the security cornerstone objective.
 Specifically, the IDS zone failed to detect when using the most likely penetration method.